Digital Citizenship Week: Free lessons and activities for K-12

 • DCL: What is AI?
 (Grade 6-12) Staff Favorite

-• In this lesson, students get acquainted with how artificial intelligence works and consider some of its potential benefits and drawbacks.
-This lesson has been unlocked to offer an inside look at Nearpod’s 21st Century Readiness Program.
+• Students get acquainted with how artificial intelligence works and consider some of its potential benefits and drawbacks.
+This lesson is unlocked to offer an inside look at Nearpod’s 21st Century Readiness Program.

 • Don’t Feed the Phish (Grade 6) Most Used

-• In this Common Sense Education lesson, students learn about how they can protect themselves from identity theft using examples of digital citizenship.
+• In this Common Sense Education lesson, students learn about how they can protect themselves from identity theft and safeguard their personal information.

 • Finding Balance in a Digital World (Grade 6-8) Most Used